 The Piano Guild, (a division of the American College of Musicians), was founded in 1929 by Dr. Irl Allison.
 Forty-six entrants participated in the first audition (then called a "tournament") at Hardin-Simmons University in Abilene, Texas.
 Since that time, the Guild has grown to more than 850 audition centers where thousands of students enroll annually in our international auditions, which are held throughout the U.S. and abroad.

 The primary function of the guild is to establish definite goals and awards--in noncompetitive auditions--for students of all levels, from the earliest beginner to the gifted prodigy.
-Teachers have the flexibility to choose all repertoire for student auditions.
-Students are judged on individual merit, by a well-qualified music professional, in the areas of accuracy, continuity, phrasing, pedaling, dynamics, rhythm, tempo, tone, interpretation, style, and technique.
+Students are judged on individual merit, by a well-qualified music professional.
 The purpose is to encourage growth and enjoyment through the study of piano.